wp-plugins/skystats/readme.txt

 * USER ROLES - Decide who gets to view SkyStats data and who doesn’t with user permissions.
 * FULLY TRANSLATABLE - Translate the plugin into your own language.
 * MULTISITE COMPATIBLE - Built from the ground up to be fully compatible within a multisite environment.

+Take a test drive, but don’t miss out on these premium features when you upgrade.
+* Get access to more than 30 days of data.
+* Be able to whitelabel the dashboard.
+* Use the plugin on multiple sites.
+* Get premium support.
+* Get pre-release notifications on new integrations.

 = About =